 Method 2: Remove Google App from Optimized Apps

-Sometimes, “Ok Google” may not work properly due to built-in battery optimization feature that comes in all 6.0+ devices.
+Sometimes, “Ok Google” may not work properly due to the built-in battery optimization feature that comes in all 6.0+ devices.
 So, Turning off battery optimization for Google App to work it without any such hamper.
 Follow the steps to turn off battery optimization for Google App:

 - Go to “Setting” > “Device maintenance”.